-One of SocialCert’s main benefits is the ability to protect influencer security and privacy while providing brands with the exact kind of access they require to leverage influencer content in a multitude of ways, including in whitelisted ads.
+One of the main benefits of using Lumanu's SocialCert is the ability to protect influencer security and privacy while providing brands with the exact kind of access they require to leverage influencer content in a multitude of ways, including in whitelisted ads.
 Influencers have complete control over what level of access the brand has at no risk to their account privacy.
 Brands will have permission to choose which audiences to target and make edits to the boosted posts directly in Facebook Ads Manager.
 At the same time, they won’t be able to access influencer contacts or messages or post organically on influencer feeds.

 It’s important to remember that influencer whitelisting is an evolving space.
 While whitelisting can lead to disputes and confusion, it has huge potential to deliver measurable ROI for brands.
 Just like with every other type of partnership, there needs to be transparency and open communication for influencer whitelisting to work.

 That’s why we developed the industry’s first universal protocol for usage rights and permissions, which values the interests of both parties.
 We should expect to see a better understanding from influencers and brands moving forward.
 At the same time, policies should also follow suit and start catching up to the demands of the influencer whitelisting industry.